Emergency Tax

 How do I get my emergency tax back?

-What's the emergency tax rate in 2026?
+What is the emergency tax rate in Ireland in 2026?